Moving and Packing Guide

 - Get rid of clothes that do not fit, gifts you do not like and will never use, books you do not value and appliances you never use.
 Donate to charity, give them away to friends, or sell them at a garage sale on on eBay.
 Always remember the more stuff you have the higher costs to move.
-Removalists charge by the hour and dollars can rise through the roof in no time.
+Removalists charge by the hour and cost can quickly go up in no time.

-- Set aside items that need repair, but be realistic – will you actually fix it.
-Otherwise put it in box 2.
+- Set aside items that need repair, but be realistic – will you actually fix it ?.
+Otherwise put it in throw away box.

 - Clearly mark all the boxes with a marker, or use color coding.

 - Mark box with fragile and breakable things very clearly, so you know when to be extra careful.

 - Some things are required as soon as you reached your new destination, try to pack them in a separate box and clearly label it, and load it at the end, so you have access to it immediately.

 - To protect precious pieces against scratches and tangles, keep them seperate from each other.